strangenewcoder/VeeamDesigner-public/walkthrough.md

 For this reason, I decided to rebuild the database from scratch (while keeping the same schema), allowing me to compare results and double-check data accuracy.

+**veeamdesigner** works in two phases: a one-time database setup that extracts and normalizes Veeam port data from the official documentation, and a per-project phase that generates Draw.io diagrams and firewall rules from a list of systems you define.

 To do this, I created a couple of utility scripts.

 ## Environment creation

 Open a new command prompt, and go to the veeamdesigner root directory.

-Create a phython virtual environment (optional but useful).
+Create a Python virtual environment (optional but recommended).

 ```
 python -m venv venv